-Maintenance Best Practices
+Maintenance Best Practices for Artificial Turf

 Perhaps one of the most sought out benefits of artificial lawns is reduced maintenance needs.
 Because you're removing soil and dirt from the surface, artificial grass can remain clean and pest-free for years!
 We'd recommend occasionally flushing the surface with a hose to remove dirt and debris.
-You can also use a stiff-bristled brush every so often on the surface to redistribute the sand infill and bring the blades upright if needed.
+You can also use a stiff-bristled brush every so often on the surface to redistribute the turf infill and bring the blades upright if needed.
 To learn how to keep pet-friendly artificial turf clean, check out our favorite cleansers!

 If you're ready to begin your DIY artificial grass project, let us support you the whole way!
 Check out our Online Turf Store to browse high-quality grasses from trusted suppliers, and get them at a discounted price.
-We'll assist you in purchasing the right turf and accessories for your needs, and ship it directly to you!
+We'll assist you in purchasing the right fake turf for your needs, and ship it directly to you!
 Begin by requesting a deal below.